Don Cheadle: Activism and political views

+Cheadle has expressed support for the Democratic Party throughout his career.
+He donated to both of Barack Obama's 2008 and 2012 presidential campaigns, stating "He's my candidate, and I think you have to put your money where your mouth is".
+He appeared in an online video encouraging Americans to vote against Donald Trump in the then-upcoming presidential election.
+He joined fellow Avengers cast members and Vice Presidential nominee Kamala Harris for a virtual fundraiser supporting Joe Biden's 2020 campaign.
+In 2024, Cheadle, along with his Avengers castmates, once again came together to endorse Harris in her presidential bid.

+In 2017, Cheadle endorsed the film The Promise, a movie about the Armenian genocide, stating “I’ve seen the effects of genocide up-close and personally in Darfur.
+And I am going to keep the promise, raise awareness and fight genocide around the world, wherever it may occur.”

 On his 2019 Saturday Night Live appearance, he wore a T-shirt saying "protect trans kids".

 Personal life

-In 2008, Cheadle's family history was profiled on the PBS series African American Lives 2.
+In 2008, Cheadle's family history was profiled on the PBS series African American Lives.
 The family history revealed that Cheadle's ancestors had been owned by the Chickasaw Nation, who had refused to free their slaves until 1866.
-Cheadle's ancestors did not hold U.S. nor Chickasaw citizenship until the 1890s, due to the Dawes Commission.
+Cheadle's ancestors did not hold either U.S. or Chickasaw citizenship until the 1890s, due to the Dawes Commission.
 A DNA test taken by the show revealed that Cheadle is of Cameroonian descent.
 Another DNA test revealed that among his African ancestry, one-third comes from the region from Senegal to Liberia, just over one-quarter comes from the Congo-Angola region, and the rest comes from western Nigeria and Benin.

 Cheadle married his long-time partner, actress and Rosewood co-star Bridgid Coulter, in early 2020.
 They have been together for more than 28 years, and have two children.

 Acting credits and accolades

-He is the recipient of multiple accolades, including two Grammy Awards, a Tony Award, two Golden Globe Awards, and two Screen Actors Guild Awards.
+Cheadle is the recipient of multiple accolades, including two Grammy Awards, a Tony Award, two Golden Globe Awards, and two Screen Actors Guild Awards.
 He has also earned nominations for an Academy Award, two British Academy Film Awards, and 11 Primetime Emmy Awards.
 His Emmy, Grammy, Oscar, and Tony nominations make him one of few black individuals to be nominated for the four major American entertainment awards (EGOT).